lx9t01/cuda_SVD/Readme.md

 ### Results
 Note:
-because GPU training is updated inside the kernel, I did not print out RMS error every time the P and Q are updated, but just print out them in the end.
+* because GPU training is updated inside the kernel, I did not print out RMS error every time the P and Q are updated, but just print out them in the end.
 They are similar to CPU RMS error.
+* Because the training is not complete, the cvs files containing the rating data are not accurate enough, but can only provide a trend of rating.
+To obtain real rating recommendation, we need more data to training more times.

 1. Original non-expanded training file: (100000 ratings) Total time to run decomposition on CPU: 1.524624 (s)